Cal Raleigh hits his 48th, 49th homers to set MLB season mark for catchers, passing Salvador Perez

+SEATTLE (AP) — Cal Raleigh had so much adrenaline pumping, he couldn’t even hear a crowd of 37,550 chanting “MVP!” following his record-breaking feat.

-SEATTLE (AP) — Seattle Mariners slugger Cal Raleigh hit his major league-leading 48th and 49th home runs on Sunday against the Athletics, setting a single-season record for catchers and passing Salvador Perez's total with the Kansas City Royals in 2021.
+The Seattle Mariners slugger hit his major league-leading 48th and 49th home runs on Sunday against the Athletics, setting a single-season record for catchers and passing Salvador Perez's total with the Kansas City Royals in 2021.
+After hitting his second home run, which set the watermark for backstops, Raleigh exited the Mariners dugout to doff his helmet.

-The switch-hitting Raleigh, batting from the right side, homered off Athletics left-handed starter Jacob Lopez in the first inning to make it 2-0 and tie Perez.
-Raleigh got a fastball right down the middle from Lopez and ripped it an estimated 448 feet, according to Statcast.
-It was measured as the longest run of Raleigh's career as a right-handed hitter.
+“With everybody on their feet cheering, I didn’t even notice,” Raleigh said.
+“It was just a really cool moment to tip the cap.
+That’s not something you get to do every day.”

+Manager Dan Wilson, who has been beyond complimentary of Raleigh all season, had only one complaint about the catcher’s curtain call: That perhaps he didn’t stay out on the field long enough.

 Only four other players in big league history have hit at least 40 homers in a season while primarily playing catcher: Johnny Bench (twice), Roy Campanella, Todd Hundley and Mike Piazza (twice).
 Bench, Campanella and Piazza are Hall of Famers.